titaniummachine1/lua-image-embeding/README.md

 ---

 ### Step 2: Run the Python Script
-1. Open a terminal or command prompt in the folder containing the Python script and your image.
+1. double click on python script to run it or Open a terminal or command prompt in the folder containing the Python script and your image.
 2. Run the following command:
    ```bash
    python image_to_rgba.py